Hamideh-ghanadian/ChatGPT-Prompt-Engineering/README.md

 "num_names": 2
 }
 ```
-As you can see the Names are printed as Noms, whichis French. to fix this problem we can ask for output in specific format.
+As you can see the "Names" are printed as "Noms", which is French. to fix this problem we can ask for output in specific format.
 #### Ask for output in a specified format
 ```python
 prompt_2 = f"""